amit-sahu-a11y/Smart-diabetes-predictor/README.md

-# Smart-diabetes-predictor
+# Diabetes Predictor using SVM

+This project is a machine learning-based solution that predicts whether a person has diabetes or not using the Support Vector Machine (SVM) algorithm.
+The model is trained on the Pima Indians Diabetes dataset and uses `StandardScaler` for feature standardization to improve prediction accuracy.

+## 📌 Key Features

-A machine learning model to predict diabetes using Support Vector Machine (SVM) and StandardScaler preprocessing on medical data.
+- Support Vector Machine (SVM) classifier
+- Data preprocessing with StandardScaler
+- Trained on the Pima Indians Diabetes dataset
+- Performance evaluation using accuracy, confusion matrix, and classification report

+## 🧠 Technologies Used

+- Python
+- scikit-learn
+- pandas
+- NumPy
+- Jupyter Notebook
+- Google Collab